-2.4 Setting Up YP Manually
+2.3 Setting Up YP Manually

-For an interactive setup with default answers, follow the automatic YP setup procedure (see Section 2.3).
+For an interactive setup with default answers, follow the automatic YP setup procedure.

 This section describes how to set up your system manually as a YP master server, slave server, or client and helps you to understand how YP works.